The True History of the Shakespeare Ladies Club (Est. 1736)

 18th-Century Shakespeare Ladies Club Members

-Since then, Mary Montagu and Susanna Ashley-Cooper have been identified as members, and there is also evidence that both Elizabeth Boyd and Mary Cowper were also part of the club.
-Dorothy Boyle, Countess of Burlington, could also have been one of their number, as first intimated by Genevieve Kirk, author of And His Works in a Glass Case: The Bard in the Garden and the Legacy of the Shakespeare Ladies Club
+More recently, Mary Montagu was also identified, and I believe that Dorothy Boyle, Countess of Burlington, may also have been one of their number, as first intimated to me by Genevieve Kirk, author of And His Works in a Glass Case: The Bard in the Garden and the Legacy of the Shakespeare Ladies Club.

 Mary Montagu, Duchess of Montagu